azra-a11y/git_github_tutorial/README.md

 # git_github_tutorial
-This is a tutorial file of git and github
+This is a tutorial file of git and github for azra